stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 Leave that in. __[laughs]__

+##### [the audio gets fuzzy and staticky]

 #### BEN

+Make it louder.

+#### TIM

+Make it louder.

+##### [distortion stops]

+#### BEN

-*(the audio gets fuzzy and staticky)* Make it louder. [__TIM:__ Make it louder.] _(distortion stops)_ How does it differ?
-Um, it differs in the way that you said?
-It's, like, Magnus Archives I just turn up, I read the words, and then, um, Alex will tell me to read the words differently until he's happy with the way that I've read the words and then I go away.
-Rusty Quill Gaming and Stellar Firma are different because, although they are improvised, they have very very different objectives.
-Rusty Quill Gaming is slower, less frantic, and much more focused on pushing the story forward and developing the characters. __[Tim hums]__ Whereas, Stellar Firma is the kind of improvisation which is, y'know, it's more, sort of, short-form fundamentally, and at least compared to the 150 hours of [__TIM:__ Yes.] __[Ben chuckles]__ RQ Gaming--
+How does it differ?
+It differs in the way that you said?
+It's-- like, Magnus Archives, I just turn up, I read the words, and then Alex will tell me to read the words differently until he's happy with the way that I've read the words and then I go away.
+Rusty Quill Gaming and Stellar Firma are different because, although they are improvised, they have very, very different objectives.
+Rusty Quill Gaming is slower, less frantic, and much more focused on pushing the story forward and developing the characters. __[Tim hums]__ Whereas, Stellar Firma is the kind of improvisation which is, you know, it's more, sort of, short-form fundamentally, and at least compared to the 150 hours of [__TIM:__ Yes.] __[chuckles]__ RQ Gaming--

 #### TIM